justinkwaugh/tabletop/ARCHITECTURE.md

 **Tasks**

 This service provides the ability to run enqueued tasks.
 It is useful to offload any asynchronous work from the synchronous communications with the user, or to schedule work in the future.
 Tasks are pushed to the specified endpoint on the configured host.
-The backend project implements the task handlers as part of its API, but there is no reason it could not be its own workspace if desired.There are two implmentations provided.
+The backend project implements the task handlers as part of its API, but there is no reason it could not be its own workspace if desired.
+There are two implmentations provided.

 -   One is a simple implementation which directly calls the specified endpoint.
 This is intended for local use
 -   The other uses Google Cloud Tasks which provides a full set of queueing behavior with scheduling, retries, throughput management etc.